 As with osteopathy and physiotherapy, your practitioner will also advise you on a range of diets, exercises and nutrition to help prevent a further recurrence of your condition.

-As well as back, joint, hip and foot problems, it has been suggested that chiropractic therapy may be useful in the treatment of the following conditions.
+As well as back, joint, hip pain and foot problems, it has been suggested that chiropractic therapy may be useful in the treatment of the following conditions.